alexisdpc/Sentiment-analysis-NLP-LLM/README.md

 # Sentiment analysis using BERT

+The Python notebooks in this library are the following:

- `sentiment_analysis.ipynb` Trains BERT to predict whether a film review is positive or negative.
+ 1) `sentiment_analysis.ipynb` Trains BERT to predict whether a film review is positive or negative.
+ 2)